skyrocket-qy/distributed-system-knowledge/data-replication/async/README.md

 -   **Disaster Recovery (DR) Setups:** Asynchronous replication is commonly used for DR sites, where the primary goal is to have a recent copy of data available in case of a catastrophic failure, even if it means some potential data loss.

 -   **Content Delivery Networks (CDNs):** Content updates are asynchronously replicated to edge servers around the globe.

+## Related Concepts

+-   **Eventual Consistency:** Asynchronous replication is a primary mechanism for achieving eventual consistency, where data across replicas converges over time rather than immediately.
+[Learn more about Eventual Consistency](../../consistency-models/eventual-consistency/README.md).

+-   **Synchronous Replication:** In contrast, synchronous replication ensures that all replicas are updated before a transaction is committed, prioritizing strong consistency over performance.
+[Compare with Synchronous Replication](../sync/README.md).

+-   **Semi-Synchronous Replication:** A hybrid approach that offers a balance between the consistency guarantees of synchronous replication and the performance benefits of asynchronous replication.
+[Explore Semi-Synchronous Replication](../semi-sync/README.md).

+-   **Fault Tolerance:** Asynchronous replication plays a crucial role in disaster recovery and high availability strategies, allowing systems to recover from failures by having data replicated to other nodes.
+[Understand Fault Tolerance](../../fault-tolerance/README.md).